 Our journey takes us to two epicenters of the mayan world–the capitols of the powerful jungle city-states of Yaxchilan and Piedras Negras.
 These sites have contributed immensely to our understanding of mayan culture, daily life, and their writing system.
 Our itinerary allows for a full day of exploration at each of these fascinating jungle ruins.

 Two major canyons guard this stretch of the Usumacinta and accompany our exit from the river.
-The San Jose and San Josecito canyon’s large pockmarked limestone walls tower at heights of up to 2000 ft and secretly covet swaths of inaccessible virgin rainforest.
-The channel narrows to a fraction of its normal width, and the usumacinta roars as it funnels down through these narrow confines.
+The San Jose and San Josecito canyon’s large pockmarked limestone walls tower at heights of up to 2000 ft and secretly hide swaths of inaccessible virgin rainforest.
+The channel narrows to a fraction of its normal width, and the river roars as it funnels down through these narrow confines.

-Arrival: Please plan to arrive in Villahermosa the night before the trip and spend night at Quinta Real Villahermosa.
+Arrival: Please plan to arrive in Villahermosa or Palenque the night before the trip.
 Lodging this night is included in trip fare.

 Day 1: Morning shuttle to Palenque, collect gear, explore town and visit Palenque Ruins.

 Day 2: Leave Palenque early, visit Bonampak Mayan site and continue to Frontera Corizal.
 Spend night at cabins on the banks of the Usumacinta River.